List of airports in Myanmar

-This is a list of airports in Burma (Myanmar), grouped by type and sorted by location.
+This is a list of airports in Myanmar (Burma), grouped by type and sorted by location.

-Burma, officially the Union of Burma (now The Republic of the Union of Myanmar), has 25 operating airports with commercial flights.
+Due to the impact of the Myanmar civil war, many airports have suspended operations.

 The country is bordered by People's Republic of China to the northeast, Laos to the east, Thailand to the southeast, Bangladesh to the west, India to the northwest, the Bay of Bengal to the southwest, and the Andaman Sea to the south.
 The country is divided into 14 administrative subdivisions, which include 7 states (pyi-ne) and 7 divisions (tyne).
 Its capital is Naypyitaw (Nay Pyi Taw) and its largest city (and prior capital) is Yangon.

+Department of Civil Aviation will publish statistic data for every airports with commercial flights every months, the data includes number of flights, international and domestic passenger and cargo traffics, etc.

 Airports

 Airport names shown in bold have scheduled passenger service on commercial airlines.